Advantages and Disadvantages of Plastic

 Although it takes a significant length of time for plastic materials to crumble into a site, the quantity of space plastics occupy in these areas of trash disposal is modest compared with other products.
 The volume of paper products is seven times higher.
 This includes another advantage of plastic.

 Organic compounds release greenhouse gases when they are decomposed.
-This approach often focuses on carbon dioxide but is extremely hazardous to methane emitted.
+This approach often focuses on carbon dioxide, but it is extremely hazardous to the methane emitted.
 As a reflecting atmospheric component, methane is up to 20 times more effective than CO2.
-When the gas breaks down, plastics do not release it, therefore the entire life-path impact of the consequence is easier to calculate.
+When the gas breaks down, plastics do not release it; therefore, the entire life-path impact of the consequence is easier to calculate.
 This constitutes another main advantage of plastics.

-• The safe mode of delivery of all required products is plastics
+• The safe mode of delivery of all required products is plastic

 Since plastic keeps the product safe, it is best to use plastic for water-containing bottles and other drinks.
 People use the material to get vulnerable people around the world swiftly and economically.
 This is the main merit of plastics.